David O. Russell

+David Owen Russell (born August 20, 1958) is an American film director, screenwriter and producer.
+He has earned numerous accolades including two British Academy Film Awards, and a Golden Globe Award as well as nominations for five Academy Awards.

-David Owen Russell (born August 20, 1958) is an American filmmaker.
-His early directing career includes the comedy films Spanking the Monkey (1994), Flirting with Disaster (1996), Three Kings (1999), and I Heart Huckabees (2004).
+Russell started his career directing the dark comedy films Spanking the Monkey (1994), Flirting with Disaster (1996), Three Kings (1999), and I Heart Huckabees (2004).
 He gained critical success with the biographical sports drama The Fighter (2010), the romantic comedy-drama Silver Linings Playbook (2012), and the dark comedy crime film American Hustle (2013).
-The three films were commercially successful and acclaimed by critics, having earned Russell three Academy Award nominations for Best Director, as well as a Best Adapted Screenplay nomination for Silver Linings Playbook and a Best Original Screenplay nomination for American Hustle.
+The three films were commercially successful and acclaimed by critics, earning him three Academy Award nominations for Best Director, as well as a Best Adapted Screenplay nomination for Silver Linings Playbook and a Best Original Screenplay nomination for American Hustle.
 Russell received his seventh Golden Globe nomination for the semi-biographical comedy-drama Joy (2015).
+He also directed the comedic mystery thriller Amsterdam (2022).

+Throughout his career, Russell has garnered controversy for being combative and abusive towards crew members and actors in his films.
+Incidents involving George Clooney, Lily Tomlin, Amy Adams, Christopher Nolan, and Christian Bale have been documented.

-Early life
+Early life and education

-Russell was raised in Larchmont, New York, in an atheist, middle-class household.
+David Owen Russell was raised in Larchmont, New York, in an upper middle-class household.
 His parents worked for Simon & Schuster; his father, Bernard, was the vice president of sales for the company, and his mother, Maria, was a secretary there.
 His father was from a Russian-Jewish family, and his mother was Italian-American (of Lucanian descent).
 His paternal grandfather, a butcher from the Upper West Side of Manhattan, lost many of his relatives in concentration camps.

 When he was 13, Russell made his first film for a school project and used a Super 8 film camera to film people in New York City.
 He attended Mamaroneck High School, where he was voted "Class Rebel".
 He fell in love with film in his teens (his favorite movies included Taxi Driver, Chinatown, and Shampoo) but aspired to become a writer; Russell started a newspaper in high school and wrote short stories.
 As his parents worked in the publishing industry, he grew up in a household filled with books.

 In 1981, Russell received his A.B. degree from Amherst College, where he majored in English and political science.
 He wrote his senior thesis on the United States intervention in Chile from 1963 to 1973.